-Facebook is building a brain-computer interface
+Facebook is building brain-computer interfaces for typing, and hearing via skin

 Elon Musk has been developing his own startup called Neuralink for creating brain interfaces.

-Facebook hired Regina Dugan last year to lead its secretive new Building 8 research lab.
+Facebook hired Dugan last year to lead its secretive new Building 8 research lab.
 She had previously run Google’s Advanced Technology And Products division, and was formerly a head of DARPA.

 Facebook built a special Area 404 wing of its Menlo Park headquarters with tons of mechanical engineering equipment to help Dugan’s team quickly prototype new hardware.
 In December, it signed rapid collaboration deals with Stanford, Harvard, MIT, and more to get academia’s assistance.